brainblocks/brainblocks-wallet/README.md

 The `bb-components` should only define the most important, skeleton styles.
 Most theming of components should be done from the `theme/components` folder in the project.
 This way, we can use the project's theme variables, and the `bb-components` are easily portable to other projects.

 ### Building components

+There are a few guidlines we should follow to keep our components consistent across the project.

+- Create function components by default.
+Upgrade to Class components when necessary.
+- The ordering of your code in a component should be:
+  - `// @flow`
+  - import statements
+  - any initialization of imports or variables
+  - any type definitions (E.g. `type Props`)
+  - component
+  - any redux connect functions
+  - default export
+- For class components, the ordering of methods should be:
+  - constructor
+  - lifecycle methods
+  - utility methods
+  - event handlers
+  - render
+- (Request for comment) For function components, destructure props in the parameters.
+For Class components, destructure `this.props` in the first line of the render function.
+Always include `...rest` and spread it to the root element of your component `<div className={styles.root} {...rest}> ... </div>`.
+It is good practice to destructure so that you can safely spread `rest` to the root element, and avoid writing `props.myParameter` throughout.

+### Building `bb-components`

 To build a `bb-component`, copy and rename the example component and it's files.